djangulo/contratista_be/README.md

  - Configure, all of which are obviously optional:

-    I'm a big fan of sed, although it can get unwieldy for some longer commangs.
+    I'm a big fan of sed, although it can get unwieldy for some longer commands.
 I would suggest creating an environment variable for the project name, as it will be extensively used from here onward:

         PROJECT_NAME=my_project`